moonshine-software/doc/en/configuration.md

 > [!WARNING]
 > Configuration via `MoonShineServiceProvider` takes precedence over settings in the `moonshine.php` file.
-> When using this method, you can completely remove the `moonshine.php` file from your project.

 > [!NOTE]
 > Some methods of `MoonShineConfigurator` do not have direct analogs in the `moonshine.php` file and vice versa.